hputnam/Acclim_Dynamics/Results-package.md

 | M. capitata 	| 16 week   	| ATHC      	| 5           	| will only be 5 available 	|
 | M. capitata 	| 16 week   	| HTHC      	| 5           	| will only be 5 available 	|

-Due to the list of missing corals, the following groups will have decreased sample sizes.
+Due to the list of missing corals, the following groups will have decreased sample sizes:

 | Species     	| Timepoint 	| Treatment 	| Sample Size 	| Notes              	|
 |-------------	|-----------	|-----------	|-------------	|--------------------	|